BezPowell/Pinopticon.net/content/blog/2021-03-12-centred-content-with-grid/index.md

 }
 ```

 What we have done here is to replace the 2rem value for the outer grid columns with a `max` calculation.
 Max takes two values, seperated by commas, and uses whichever calculates as the higher.
-The right hand side calculation (`(100% - 80ch) / 2`) looks rather complex, so lets break to down.
+The right hand side calculation (`(100% - 80ch) / 2`) looks rather complex, so lets break it down.
 For the purposes of the example we will assume a screen width of 1200px:
 - The value of 100% refers to the total width of the element.
 In the case of our simple example that is the total-width of the screen, 1200px.
 So the calculation becomes `(1200px - 80ch) / 2`.
 - The value of 80ch is the maximum width we want the content to extend to. `ch` is the width of the number `0` in whichever font you are using, so can be used to set a width which is an approximate number of characters.
 In our case, by taking this away from 100%, we are saying that we want the side columns to be whatever is left of the screen after our maximum content width has been removed (1200px - 1006px in our example).
 - Finally the we divide this value by 2 as there are 2 outer columns (leaving each a computed value of 503.167px).